-- a) disrespectful conduct or comments; - b) minor acts of physical violence, unless the physical violence is between a Person in Authority and a Vulnerable Participant, in which case the matter will be addressed under Process #2: - c) conduct contrary to the values of the NSO or those of one of its Members or affiliated organizations; - d) non-compliance with the policies, procedures, rules, or regulations of the NSO or those of one of its Members or affiliated organizations; or - e) minor violations of the policies or bylaws of the NSO or those of one of its Members or affiliated organizations.
+- a) disrespectful conduct or comments; - b) minor acts of physical violence, unless the physical violence is between a Person in Authority and a Vulnerable Participant, in which case the matter will be addressed under Process #2; - c) conduct contrary to the values of the NSO or those of one of its Members or affiliated organizations;

+- d) non-compliance with the policies, procedures, rules, or regulations of the NSO or those of one of its Members or affiliated organizations; or - minor violations of the policies or bylaws of the NSO or those of one of its Members or e) affiliated organizations. - The behaviours identified above are examples only and are not a definitive list of behaviours that may be addressed through Process #1.